shiftkey/blog/_posts/2013-05-20-static-objects.md

 ---
 layout: post
 title: Should I make this object a singleton?
 date: 2013-05-20 10:30:00 +10:00
 description: Some thoughts on class design and limitations you might face
 permalink: /blog/should-i-make-this-object-a-singleton.html
-icon: /img/main/me.jpg
 comments: true
 ---